Investor Relations Operational and Other Risks

 5. Information management

-The Group has taken other steps to ensure data security as well.
-The Information Management Committee was established to conduct cross-sectoral deliberations on information management generally and is working to strengthen the Group’s information management framework.
+The Group has taken a number of steps to ensure data security.
+The Group has established a management framework to respond and confer across sectors on information management generally, spearheaded by an information management supervisor.
 Led by the Computer Incident Response Team (CSIRT), a dedicated cybersecurity team, the Group is strengthening various security measures and taking steps for effective response when incidents occur.

 6. Sustainability